PhysioLabXR/PhysioLabXRDocs/source/index.rst

     * In the *outputs pane*, type "ERPs".
 This is the stream name of the output.
 Hit enter or click add.
 In the output item that appears, change the number of output channels to 2, because we are plotting target and distractor ERPs separately.

 #.
 We will next add two parameters to control what's being plotted.
-You can values of the parameters while the script is running to see the effect of the changes.
+You can plot the values of the parameters while the script is running to see the effect of the changes.

     * In the *parameters pane*, type *ChannelToPlot*, hit enter or click add.
 In the data type dropdown, change its data type to str (string).
 Set its value to "FPz".
-This is the channel we will plot the ERPs from.
+This is the channel from which we will plot the ERPs.
     * Then type *PlotAverage*, hit enter or click add.
 We will leave the data type as bool (boolean).
 When it is set to true, the data sent to ERP will be the average of all the ERPs of the chosen channel.
 When it is set to false, the ERPs will plot the most recent ERP of the chosen channel.